xMistt/fortnitepy-bot/README.md

 <a href="https://discord.gg/8heARRB"><img src="https://discordapp.com/api/guilds/624635034225213440/widget.png?style=banner2"></a>

 ## Installation
 PartyBot requires Python 3.6.1 or greater.
-If you need Python 3.6.1+, you can get it from here: [Python 3.6.1 Download](https://www.python.org/downloads/release/python-361/ "Python 3.6.1 Download").
+If you want Python 3.7 (the recommended version), you can get it from here: [Python 3.7.0 Download](https://www.python.org/ftp/python/3.7.0/python-3.7.0-amd64.exe "Python 3.6.1 Download").

+**NOTE**: The bot currently doesn't work on any Python 3.9.x version.

 1. Install the required dependencies.